strapdata/elassandra-operator/docs/source/security.rst

       verbs:
       - list

-When Kubernetes ``hostNetwork`` or ``hostPort`` is enabled, the Elassandra operator adds an init container (named nodeinfo) to Elassandra nodes to get the node public IP address.
+When Kubernetes ``hostNetwork`` or ``hostPort`` is enabled (see Networking), the Elassandra operator adds an init container named **nodeinfo** allowing the Elassandra pods to get the node public IP address.

-In order to access Kubernetes these nodes information, the Elassandra operator create a dedicated ServiceAccount suffixed by ``nodeinfo`` associated to the ClusterRole ``node-reader`` with the following permissions:
+In order to access Kubernetes these nodes information, the Elassandra Operator HELM chart creates a dedicated ServiceAccount suffixed by ``nodeinfo`` associated to the ClusterRole ``node-reader`` with the following permissions:

 .. code::